-Erin Knapp Hynes holds a Masters of Music degree in Voice Pedagogy and Performance from Westminster Choir College of Rider University, as well as a Bachelor of Music in Voice Performance.
+Erin Hynes holds a Masters of Music degree in Voice Pedagogy and Performance from Westminster Choir College of Rider University, as well as a Bachelor of Music in Voice Performance.
 Her fluency in French awarded her a minor in French Language and Literature.
-Erin’s principal teachers include the renowned Dr. Scott McCoy, Past-President of the National Association of Teachers of Singing,
+Erin’s principal teachers include the renowned Dr. Scott McCoy, Past-President of the National Association of Teachers of Singing.

 Erin has extensive experience working with both adults and children in a multitude of musical genres, including classical, musical theatre, jazz, pop, independent, and folk.